Trusted Hybrid Battery Solutions

 Cost of replacing a Prius battery

 The average cost of replacing a Prius battery is $1,023 to $1,235.
 This price includes parts and labor.
 It does not include taxes.
-Related repairs, such as hybrid auxiliary batteries and hybrid cooling systems, may also need to be performed.
+Related repairs, such as hybrid auxiliary batteries and cooling systems, may also need to be performed.
 These parts can be purchased, used, or remanufactured.
 You may also need to service electronic systems that read the battery charge.

 Replacing a hybrid battery requires specialized labor.
-It can take as many as a few hours.
+It can take as long as a few hours.
 To save money, you should look for a service that offers this specialty.
 Many local auto dealers charge the highest rates for labor, so it’s wise to shop around if possible.
 However, be sure to choose a qualified mechanic.

 Replacing a Prius battery can be expensive.
 However, the savings in fuel consumption and other benefits outweigh the cost.
 If you have a Toyota Prius, consider replacing the battery every six to eight years.
 If you find the battery weak or worn out, it’s time to replace it.